gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

   Goroutine 4613 - User: /vagrant/example/server/metrics.go:113 main.(*Metrics).CountS (0x703948)
 ```

 Unfortunately, in a real case scenario, the list can be so big, it doesn't even fit into terminal's scroll buffer.
-Remember that the server spawns a goroutine for each incoming request, so “goroutines” command has shown us a list of almost a million items.
-Let's pretend that we faced exactly this and think of a way to work through this situation.
+Remember that the server spawns a goroutine for each incoming request, so `goroutines` command has shown us a list of almost a million items.
+Let's pretend that we faced exactly that and think of a way to work through this situation ;)

 Delve allows running it in the "headless" mode and interact with the debugger via [JSON-RPC API](https://github.com/derekparker/delve/tree/master/Documentation/api).